-This reflects the observation that, after the cystacanth stage being reached, the refuge score became weak for infected individuals, while during the acanthella stage, the tendency was that infected individuals used more refuges than uninfected ones (Figure 2).
+This reflects the observation that, after the cystacanth stage being reached, the refuge score became weaker for infected individuals, while during the acanthella stage, the tendency was that infected individuals used more refuges than uninfected ones (Figure 2).

-This interpretation is reinforced by the analysis of the effect sizes, but here a dichotomy must be made between scented and control water.
+This observation is reinforced by the analysis of the effect sizes, but here differences appeared between scented and control water.
 Indeed, at acanthella stage, under non-scented water, the difference in refuge scores between infected and uninfected animals was always close to zero, indicating negligible effect of the infection (Figure 3).
-Under scented water, however, the values of  were often between 0.11 and 0.4, i.e. a range where effect sizes are considered as small to medium (Vargha & Delaney, 2000; Kraemer & Kupfer, 2006).
-After the cystacanth stage was reached, and here whatever the type of water, the effect size reversed, becoming negative, and can be considered as large, with values of  exceeding -0.4 (Figure 3).
+Under scented water, however, the values of  were often between -0.11 and -0.4, i.e. a range where effect sizes are considered as small to medium (Vargha & Delaney, 2000; Kraemer & Kupfer, 2006).
+Nevertheless, only one value was significantly different from zero (95% C.I. did not overlap with zero), at day 55, i.e. at the late acanthella stage.
+After the cystacanth stage was reached, and here whatever the type of water, the effect size reversed, becoming positive, and can be considered as large, with values of  exceeding 0.4 (Figure 3).

 Figure 3 : Effect sizes of refuge use of Gammarus pulex infected with Pomphorhynchus laevis compared to uninfected individuals, according to the date when the tests were made, separated by the water type in which they were tested.
 Points represent Cliff ’s  and error bars represent 95% confidence intervals.
 Positive values mean that the uninfected individuals used the refuge more than infected individuals, and negative values mean a lower use.
 The white, blue, yellow and red colors corresponded to areas where the effect size are considered as trivial, small, medium and large, respectively, using the comparisons between Cliff ’s  and Cohen’s d effect size made by (Kraemer & Kupfer, 2006).
 These areas must be seen as indicative.
 The dotted line denotes the transition between acanthella and cystacanth stages.

 The effect of infection intensity was explored in infected animals only for the two dates where the analysis above suggested reversed effects of the infection, and where sample size was high enough to guarantee reasonable power, i.e. at days 55 and 69 post-exposure.
-At day 55, no effect of parasite number was found on refuge use, neither at day 69.
-Indeed, after categorization as “1 parasite” and “more than 1 parasite”, Wilcoxon tests were no significant (z = -0.8144, p = 0.4097 and z = -1.3688, p = 0.1675, respectively).
-The same result was found if parasite number was treated as a continuous factor since the correlations between parasite number and refuge use scores were non-significant for the two dates (Spearman’s  = 0.0595, p = 0.6379, n = 65 and Spearman’s  = 0.2333, p = 0.1229, n = 45, respectively).
+At day 55, no effect of parasite number was seen on refuge use, nor on day 69.
+Indeed, after categorization as “1 parasite” and “more than 1 parasite”, Wilcoxon tests were not significant (z = -0.8144, p = 0.4097 and z = -1.3688, p = 0.1675, respectively).
+The same result was found if parasite number was treated as a discrete numerical variable since the correlations between parasite number and refuge use scores were non-significant for the two dates (Spearman’s  = 0.0595, p = 0.6379, n = 65 and Spearman’s  = 0.2333, p = 0.1229, n = 45, respectively).

-The analysis of levels of activity revealed more time spent inactive in infected gammarids compared to uninfected ones, but also an increased inactivity according to time (Figure 4, Table 3).
+The analysis of levels of activity revealed an effect of water type close to statistical significance, significantly more time spent inactive in infected gammarids compared to uninfected ones, but also a highly significant increased inactivity according to time (Figure 4, Table 3).
+None of the interactions were significant (Table 3).

+Table 3: Results of the model from the nparLD analysis, testing for the effects of water type (scented vs. control), infection status (infected with P. laevis vs. uninfected) and date of measurement on the activity rate of G. pulex individuals.